Luke Kuechly, Carolina Panthers superstar linebacker, announces retirement at 28 - KTVZ

 Luke Kuechly, Carolina Panthers superstar linebacker, announces retirement at 28

-Former NFL defensive player of the year, Luke Kuechly, a star linebacker for the Carolina Panthers, announced his retirement from pro football in a video statement Tuesday.
+Luke Kuechly, a star linebacker for the Carolina Panthers who has suffered a series of head injuries in recent years, announced his retirement from pro football in a video statement Tuesday.

 “For me, now is the right opportunity to move in a different direction,” Kuechly, a five-time, first-team All-Pro, said.
 “There’s only one way to play this game since I was a little kid is to play fast and to play physical and to play strong, and at this point I don’t know that anymore.”